How I made my Lionel trains remote-controlled and battery-powered!

 These Lionel engines have the famous Pullmor AC motors.
 Those motors can also be run with DC power, which we need, since we are using DC battery power.

 The 1970 MPC-era NW2 switcher has enough room inside the shell to contain the battery and other needed parts, but the post-war switcher doesn’t have the room, unless I choose a much smaller battery.
-So, I decided to convert a caboose to a power-unit, which can be used with either engine.
+So, I decided to convert a caboose to a power-unit, meaning that both engines can use the poer-caboose.

 The caboose I have available for the project is a Lionel 6257 caboose from early 50’s.
 Size-wise it was still a bit crowded for to fit all the stuff, and I didn’t want to alter the original shell, so I designed a custom shell, that fits on the original frame.